radishsoups/rubato/README.md

 ## User Stories or Use Cases

-1. as non-registered user, I can register with a Google account within the site
+1. as non-registered user, I can register within the site
 2. as a user, I can log in to the site
 3. as a user, I can create and share a new playlist
 4. as a user, I can view all of the playlists I have created